Living Sweet Moments

 Or if you have a slow day at work you can cook and assemble the same day.
 It’s completely up to you and your schedule.

-The elements are Joconde sponge, coffee flavored french buttercream, coffee syrup, ganache, and opera glaze.
-Usually, I make the first 3 and leave the other 2 for assembly day.
+The elements are Joconde sponge, coffee-flavored French buttercream (creme au beurre), coffee syrup, ganache, and opera glaze.
+Usually, I make the first 3 items and leave the other 2 for assembly day.

 My favorite French dessert.
 This scrumptious classic Opera Cake recipe is composed of 7 layers of cake, chocolate, and coffee flavored french buttercream.